Carbon Calculator / Green Tips

 - Recycling at home o Buying appliances (refrigerator, dishwasher, computer, etc.) with your country approved energy efficiency rating, such as Energy Star in the United States

-Converting at least 50% of your house to compact florescent lightbulbs or LEDs
+- Converting at least 50% of your house to compact fluorescent light bulbs or LEDs

 So save money, help the planet, and protect yourself and your passengers.
 Keep an accurate tire gauge in your car and remember to check and maintain your tire pressure each month and before any long road trips (after you load the car).

-Don’t Allow Car to Idle for More Than 10 Seconds Before Turning It Off - Turning your car off than on again uses less fuel than allowing it to idle for 10 seconds.
+- Don’t Allow Car to Idle for More Than 10 Seconds Before Turning It Off - Turning your car off then on again uses less fuel than allowing it to idle for 10 seconds.
 It also will help in the fight against related health issues like asthma.

 Waste & Recycling

 - Compost - A whopping 61% of all of your household waste is compostable and does not belong in a landfill.

 - Rethink Bottled Water - Bedford has some of the best drinking water on the planet.
 Get a reusable water bottle and fill up for free from a source you know and can trust.

 - Refuse, Reuse and Recycle - Don’t buy overly packaged goods, refuse unnecessary bags, recycle plastic, aluminum, and paper products and when you shop, use only